liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/07-store-types/01-store-types-intro.markdown

 system.

 The Simple File System Store creates a folder structure based on primary keys in
-@product@'s database.
+@sharepoint@'s database.
 If, for example, you upload a presentation with the file name `workflow.odp` to a folder named `stuff`, the store creates a folder structure like this: